Guardians of the Galaxy (2014) poster

 The film is based on Guardians of the Galaxy, a Marvel team-up that first appeared in 1969.
 Quite possibly inspired by the film The Dirty Dozen (1967) that came out around the same time, The Guardians are yet another Marvel superhero team, a motley array of alien creatures led by Vance Astro, a present-day astronaut thawed out in the 31st Century, who defend the galaxy against various menaces.
 The Guardians made sporadic appearances up until they gained their own title that ran between 1990 and 1995.
 (Incidentally, the only member of the original team to appear in the film is Yondu Udonta who is rewritten here as a villain).
 In 2008, the Guardians were given a reboot with new characters – a line-up that somewhat approximates the one we see in the film (although there are other members in the print version) – in a title that continues to this day.

 Guardians of the Galaxy is the least Marvel-like film of all the Marvel Comics Universe films to date.
 Where the other films are superheroic adventures, it is more of a space opera (even though it does tie over into Marvel continuity).
 To this extent, Marvel Studios took the risk of handing the director’s chair to James Gunn.
 Gunn started working at Troma Films, co-writing Tromeo & Juliet (1996) and Troma founder Lloyd Kaufman’s biography All I Need to Know About Filmmaking I Learned from the Toxic Avenger (1998), which became the basis of Terror Firmer (1999).
-Gunn graduated to a screenwriter of A-list films such as Scooby-Doo (2002), Dawn of the Dead (2004), Scooby Doo 2: Monsters Unleashed (2004) and The Belko Experiment (2016).
+Gunn graduated to a screenwriter of A-list films such as Scooby-Doo (2002), Dawn of the Dead (2004), Scooby Doo 2: Monsters Unleashed (2004) and The Belko Experiment (2016), as well as the little-seen superhero spoof The Specials (2000).

 Gamora (Zoe Saldana), Groot, Rocket Racoon, Peter Quill (Chris Pratt) and Drax (Dave Bautista) in Gardians of the Galaxy (2014)